-Both the allocation report and impact report will be made available via the SFIL's website.
+Both the allocation report and impact report will be made available on SFIL's website.

 In case several Social Bonds are issued within the year, there will be a single annual reporting for all Social Bond issuances under the Social Note Framework.
-The annual reporting is intended to follow the guidelines of the Social Bond Principles published by the International Capital Market Association, as amended from time to time.
+The annual reporting is intended to follow the guidelines of the Social Bond Principles.